scala/scala-lang/community/index.md

   * the #scala-contributors channel is about moving Scala forward
   * the #jobs channel is the only place we allow job postings
   * ask on #admin if you have questions or suggestions about the server itself
-  * there are many other channels, including #scala-js and #scala-native
+  * there are many other channels, including #spark, #scala-js, and #scala-native

 Scala-oriented Discord servers operated by the community include: